abandrea/Cloud_project/project/README.md

 This is a basic setup, and it is possible to add more advanced configurations and options to suit different requirements.

-Nextcloud doesn't provide a Prometheus-compatible metrixs endopoint, so it is needed to use an additional plugin or exporter to collect metrics from Nextcloud.
+Nextcloud doesn't provide a Prometheus-compatible metrixs endpoint, it is needed to use an additional plugin or exporter to collect metrics from Nextcloud.
 So, it was considered to use an exporter that can translate Nextcloud's status into Prometheus-readable metrics, simply by adding a new service to the docker-compose.yml file:

 ```yaml
 services: # ...